kfjatuch/bootoption/README.md

 ## mkbootoption.sh

 Somewhat experimental, potentially dangerous shell script that will attempt to add a boot option to EFI using Apple's nvram command.
-Requires bootoption and nvrambytes (factory defaults: the binaries should be located in the same directory as the script).
+By default requires that the built bootoption binary be located in the same directory as the script.
 Usage:

 ```
 ./mkbootoption.sh "path" "description"
      required parameters:
-     path                        path to EFI executable
+     path                  path to an EFI executable
-     description                 name for boot menu entry
+     description           description for the new boot menu entry
 ```

 ## License